-READ THE NOTE <- makes clicking here (I had to tell you ???)
+READ THE NOTE <- clicks here (I had to tell you ???)

-From Buenos Aires, in Argentina find THE OCEAN.
-An indie band formed by 4 members Edward Capparelli (Voice), Javier Tainta (Bass), Castellot Leandro (Guitars) and Sebastian Quintanilla (drums) came together in 2011 quienen.
+From Buenos Aires, in Argentina we find THE OCEAN.
+An indie band formed by 4 members Eduardo Capparelli (Voice), Javier Tainta (Bass), Leandro Castellot (Guitars) and Sebastian Quintanilla (Drums) quienen gathered in 2011.

 Unfortunately, deaf ears, much of the world to some of the most creative and capable musicians playing today.

-The Ocean has every ingredient to make a mark in the world of music and hope are not only readers of the Indie Bands Blog recognize the magnificent craftsmanship when "blow" the speaker is.
+The Ocean has every ingredient to make a mark in the world of music and hope are not only Indie Bands Blog readers who recognize the magnificent craftsmanship when "blow up" the speaker is.

 Tim, Indie Bands Blog